International Conference on the Evolution of Language (Evolang) 2024

 • Robert Hawkins (Liaison to Scientific Committee)

-• Zachary Studdiford (Technical planning and logistics)
+• Zachary Studdiford (Technical Assistant)

 • Scientific Committee